Sabareesh98421/zamhelper/blueprint.md

 ## Implemented Features

 ### Core Application
 - **Home Page:** A visually appealing landing page that serves as the entry point to the application.
-It includes a link to the practice exams.
+It includes a "Sign In with Google" button for authentication.
 - **"Practice Exams" Page (`/practice`):**
     - **Route Protection:** This page is only accessible to logged-in users.
 Unauthorized users are automatically redirected to the home page to sign in.
     - **Dynamic UI:** Displays a grid of available practice exams with titles, descriptions, and categories.
     - **Modern Design:** Features a card-based layout with hover effects and clear calls-to-action.

 ### Authentication
-- **Embedded Google Sign-In:**
+- **Google Sign-In Flow:**
-    - The Supabase Auth UI component is seamlessly embedded into the home page.
+    - **Login Action:** A secure, server-side function (`app/auth/actions.ts`) initiates the Google OAuth flow.
-    - It is displayed conditionally, appearing only for users who are not logged in.
+    - **Callback Route:** A dedicated route (`app/auth/callback/route.ts`) handles the callback from Google, securely exchanging the authorization code for a user session.
-    - The form is configured to use Google as the sole OAuth provider, with specific scopes (`openid email profile`) for a streamlined user experience.
+    - **Error Handling:** A user-friendly error page (`app/auth/auth-code-error/page.tsx`) is displayed if any issues occur during the sign-in process.
 - **Sign-Out Functionality:**
     - A "Sign Out" button is present on the "Practice Exams" page.
     - It uses a secure, server-side route (`/auth/signout`) to terminate the user's session and redirect them to the home page.